The King of Comedy (film): Debate about ending

-Film scholar David Bordwell, writing in Film Viewer's Guide, mentioned the (un)reality of the ending as a topic for debate, as there is no definitive answer as to whether the ending is reality or fantasy.
-By the end of the film the line between fantasy and reality is blurred for the audience as well as the character.
-Scorsese does not offer a clear answer but forces each viewer to make up his or her own mind as to how to interpret the film.
+The film provides no definitive answer as to whether the ending is reality or fantasy.

 In his commentary on The Criterion Collection DVD of Black Narcissus, Scorsese stated that Michael Powell's films influenced The King of Comedy in its conception of fantasy.
-Scorsese said that Powell always treated fantasy as no different than reality, and so made fantasy sequences as realistic as possible.
+Scorsese said that Powell always treated fantasy as no different from reality, and thus made fantasy sequences as realistic as possible.
 Scorsese suggests that Rupert Pupkin's character fails to differentiate between his fantasies and reality in much the same way.
 Scorsese sought to achieve the same with the film so that, in his words, the "fantasy is more real than reality".

 Taxi Driver connection

 Rupert Pupkin has been compared to Travis Bickle in Taxi Driver: both characters have serious issues with reality testing that is drawing the line between outer objective and inner subjective reality.
-In her review, entertainment columnist Marilyn Beck approved Johnny Carson's refusal to participate in The King of Comedy, supposedly because he feared the film could inspire psychopaths like John Hinckley.
+In her review, entertainment columnist Marilyn Beck approved Johnny Carson's refusal to participate in The King of Comedy, supposedly because he feared that the film could inspire psychopaths like John Hinckley.
 Beck considered The King of Comedy even more dangerous than Taxi Driver due to its lack of blood and gore, as well as the fact that viewers could easily identify with De Niro.

-In a documentary featured in the first DVD release of the film, Scorsese himself acknowledged the connection between the two characters: "Taxi Driver.
+In a documentary featured on the first DVD release of the film, Scorsese acknowledged the connection between the two characters: "Taxi Driver.
 Travis.
 Rupert.
 The isolated person.
 Is Rupert more violent than Travis?
 Maybe."